 After Dr. Lawrence moved from 425 Marlborough, the lodging house was operated by Miss Ellen A Stowe, a nurse, who had lived there as a lodger from about 1910.
 It continued to be a lodging house for nurses.

-Ellen Stowe continued to live there and operate it as a lodging house for nurses until about 1927.
+Ellen Stowe continued to live at 425 Marlborough and operate it as a lodging house for nurses until about 1927.
 In about 1928, she resumed her nursing career.
 She continued to live at 425 Marlborough.

 By the 1927-1928 winter season, 425 Marlborough was the home of Miss Helen Goodell Medbury, who assumed responsibility for operating the lodging house.
 She previously had lived at 839 Boylston, where she was registrar of the Boston Nurses Club and Registry.